McCann, Appleton each score twice, Kraken beat Sabres 7-4 - WHIZ News

 Brandon Tanev had a goal and two assists, and Carson Soucy and Jaden Schwartz also scored for the expansion Kraken, who had their season-high scoring total.
 Yanni Gourde and Morgan Geekie each had two assists.

+“It’s a big vote of confidence for a lot of guys, and it shows our depth of scoring,” said Appleton, who scored his first goals of the season after he missed the first 11 game with a lower-body injury.
+“We’ve got 12 guys who can put the puck in the back of the net on any given night.”

-Chris Driedger made 32 saves as Seattle won its fourth in five games and second straight on the road for the first time.
+Chris Driedger made 32 saves as Seattle won for the fourth time in five games and second straight on the road for the first time.

+“The commitment level and opportunistic mindset of our team tonight was great,” Tanev said.
+“They gave us a late push, and a couple of late goals.
+But at the end of the day, we got a great win here for our group.”

 Jeff Skinner had two goals for the Sabres, who have lost five in a row at home and six of seven overall.
-Dylan Cozens and Brett Murray also scored, Kyle Okposo had two assists, and Dustin Tokarski stopped 25 shots.
+Brett Murray had a goal and an assist, Dylan Cozens also scored, Kyle Okposo had two assists, and Dustin Tokarski stopped 25 shots.

 Seattle scored the first two short-handed goals in franchise history as part of a three-goal opening period.
 The Kraken took advantage of turnovers by Buffalo’s Rasmus Dahlin on both goals.